Test Catalog

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-The cobas human papillomavirus (HPV) test is FDA-approved for cervical/endocervical samples collected in PreservCyt (ThinPrep) media.
+The cobas human papillomavirus (HPV) test is US Food and Drug Administration (FDA)-approved for cervical/endocervical samples collected in PreservCyt (ThinPrep) media.
 Other sample types (eg, vaginal) collected in media, such as SurePath, are not considered FDA-approved sources; however, verification studies have been completed in compliance with CLIA-regulations by Mayo Clinic Laboratories.

 Prevalence of HPV infection in a population may affect performance.
 Positive predictive values decrease when testing populations with low prevalence or individuals with no risk of infection.